 Another aspect to consider is including language that explains what your business does ― for example, if you’re starting a coffee shop, put the word “coffee” or “brew” in your LLC name.
 Additionally, if your business has strong values like being environmentally friendly, you can indicate that by including the word “green.”
 This helps potential customers know exactly what to expect from your business.

 Once you’ve picked the perfect name for your business, you don’t want to lose it to another aspiring entrepreneur.
-Thankfully, Kentucky allows you to reserve your business name if you’re not quite ready to register your business.
-To do that, you’ll need to file the Reservation or Renewal of Reserved Name form and pay a $15 filing fee.
+Thankfully, Kentucky allows you to reserve your name if you’re not quite ready to register your business.
+To do that, you’ll need to file the Reservation or Renewal of Reserved Name form online along with a $15 filing fee.

 Filing this reservation protects your chosen name for your exclusive use for 120 days.
-If that’s not enough time, Kentucky allows you to renew it by filing the form again.
 You can learn more about name reservations here.

 Step Two: Appoint a Registered Agent